iovation/deviceprint-SDK-iOS/README.md

                + "document.getElementById('bbox').value = '\(FraudForce.blackbox())'\n"

-Find a complete example in the `SampleWKWebViewViewController` class for Swift (iovSampleSwift) and `SampleWebKitViewController` class for Objective-C (iovSample) in the sample Xcode projects included in the FraudForce SDK download.
+Find a complete example in the `SampleWKWebViewViewController` class for Swift (iovSampleSwift) and `SampleWebKitViewController` class for Objective-C (iovSample) in the sample Xcode projects included in the Device Risk SDK download.

 [Intelligence Center]: https://admin.iovation.com/